pkmn/engine/src/lib/gen2/README.md

 - TODO: randomChance rate different than gen 1?
 - Twineedle shouldn't be able to inflict poison if it breaks a substitute
 - Mail should not be stolen by Thief
+- RNG for crit is 1/16 and not 17/256?
+- MetalPowder should still boost after transformed